47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 <img width="1312" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/862b57eb-136f-4b96-be68-620e8a2620bf">

 Since you are using Stripe's test mode, we will use a fake credit card information.
-Enter _5555 5555 5555 4444_ as the credit card number, some future date for validity, _123_ for CCV, and 98053 for the ZIP code (if the country is set to US).
+Enter _5555 5555 5555 4444_ as the credit card number, some future date for expiration, _123_ for SVC, and 98053 for the ZIP code (if the country is set to US).
 Click _Submit_.

 After a successful charge of $90 to the fake credit card, you will be redirected to the tenant settings page of the dashboard.
 The page shows the current plan, payment status, payment method, and the billing cycle: